 Finding Zeros of Polynomial Functions

 Zeros of a polynomial are the values of x for which the function equals zero.
-To find them, set the polynomial equal to zero and solve using factoring, synthetic division, or the Rational Root Theorem.
-These zeros correspond to the x-intercepts of the graph.
+To find them, one can use factoring, synthetic division, or the Rational Root Theorem to identify possible roots.
+These zeros correspond to the x-intercepts on the graph.

 Recommended video: